-Regions classified as fibrosis had consistently higher TD (0.34/0.41 for reticular/ground-glass) compared with normal tissue (0.28), and presented predominantly in the lower lobes (basally and posteriorly).
-In contrast, emphysema (mean TD 0.08) was predominantly in the upper lobes.
-The first principal mode of shape variation - which captures more than 20% of the shape variation in the normal cohort - was significantly different between IPF and normal (p=0.001).
-This shape mode is related to the anteroposterior diameter of the lung, and the ratio of diameters in the apical and basal regions; differences from normal in IPF potentially result in impaired diaphragmatic movement.
-V/Q mismatch predicted in the simulation model as a result of the classified tissue abnormalities was not sufficient by itself to reduce gas exchange in the model to the measured values.
+Fibrosis had higher TD=0.34/0.41 for reticular/ground-glass) compared with normal tissue TD=0.28, and presented predominantly basally and posteriorly.
+In contrast, emphysema (TD=0.08) was predominantly in upper lobes.
+The first principal SSM mode (>20% of the shape variation in normal lungs) was significantly different between IPF and normal (p=0.001).
+This shape mode relates to the anteroposterior diameter of the lung, and the ratio of apical and basal diameters; differences from normal in IPF potentially result in impaired diaphragmatic movement.
+V/Q mismatch as a result of tissue abnormalities was not predicted to be sufficient by itself to reduce gas exchange to measured values.